TraceMachina/nativelink/CONTRIBUTING.md

    Make sure to include migration instructions for all breaking changes.

    Explicitly list whatever changes you think are worth mentioning as `Major changes`.
-This is a fairly free-form section that doesn't have any explicit requirements other than being a best-effort summary of notable changes.
+This is a free-form section that doesn't have any explicit requirements other than being a best-effort summary of notable changes.

 9. Once all notes are in line, click `Publish Release`.